pwndside/pwndside.github.io/content/posts/balsnctf23.md

 draft: false
 hidemeta: false
 comments: false
+summary: "I have had the pleasure of participating on balsnCTF.
+This CTF was so funny and I have been able to learn a lot.
+In this writeup I am gonna write about 0FA and SaaS."
 description: "I have had the pleasure of participating on balsnCTF.
 This CTF was so funny and I have been able to learn a lot.
 In this writeup I am gonna write about 0FA and SaaS."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs